Interval Bound Interpolation for Few-shot Learning with Few Tasks: Conclusion and future works

-In this paper, we attempt to explore the utility of IBP beyond its originally-intended usage for building and verifying classifiers that are provably robust against adversarial attacks.
-In summary, we identify the potential of IBP to conserve a neighborhood from the input image space to the learned feature space through the layers of a deep neural network by minimizing the distances of the feature embedding from the two bounds.
-We show how this can be effective in few-shot classification problems to obtain feature embeddings where task neighborhoods are preserved, thus enabling easy adaptability to unseen tasks.
-Further, since interpolating between training tasks and their corresponding IBP bounds can yield artificial tasks with a higher chance of lying on the task manifold, we exploit this property of IBP to prevent overfitting to seen tasks in the few-task scenario.
-The resulting IBP and IBPI training schemes are effective on both the meta-learning and metric-learning paradigms of few-shot learning.
+We explore the utility of IBP beyond its originally-intended usage for building and verifying classifiers that are provably robust against adversarial attacks.
+We identify the potential of IBP to conserve a neighborhood from the input image space to the learned feature space through the layers of a deep neural network by minimizing the distances of the feature embedding from the two bounds.
+This can be effective in few-shot classification problems to obtain feature embeddings where task neighborhoods are preserved, thus enabling easy adaptability to unseen tasks.
+Further, interpolating between training tasks and their corresponding IBP bounds can yield artificial tasks with a higher chance of lying on the task manifold, that are likely to prevent overfitting to seen tasks in the few-task scenario.
+The resulting IBI is shown to be effective in both the meta-learning and metric-learning paradigms of few-shot learning.